turbosulovesonions67/turbOS/README.md

 # turbOS

-UNDER UPDATE UNDER UPDATE: i added gdt, idt!
+UNDER UPDATE UNDER UPDATE: I added a terminal and made the OS accept space key entry!

 turbOS Operating system (hobby os): An OS I made for my learning.
 I have made these using the following tools: